musesum/Tr3/README.md

         While the visitor pattern naturally maps to multithreading on a traditional CPU, it also maps to neuropmorpic computing, where each node is its own processor, comparing its ID with the visitors ID and refusing to activate if already visited.
-        The maps to biological models of  neurons [McCoullough-Pitts] which have a refractory period.
+        Somewhat akin to the McCoullough-Pitts neural model, which modelled a refractory period.
-        A future version of Tr3 will extend this potential further with timed refractor perios
+        A future version of Tr3 will refractory periods at the node level.

-    Secure computing

-        There are also secure computing implications, where in addition to breaking loops, the node verifies synchronization of state, where upon a closure is activated only after making a round trip synchronizing its companion nodes.

 Future